letilvy/ui5-ase-demo/README.md

 	b.
-If there is no itme in table, then the title should display 'Posts', not 'Posts (0)'
+If there is no item in table, then the title should display 'Posts', not 'Posts (0)'